Anomalies (malcat.anomalies)

-The malcat.anomalies object is a bindings.Anomalies instance that gives you access to all anomalies found by the Anomaly scanner.
+The analysis.anomalies object is a malcat.Anomalies instance that gives you access to all anomalies found by the Anomaly scanner.

 Note that in addition to this documentation, you can find usage examples in the sample script which is loaded when you hit F8.